Smart Contracts – Does Irish law have the IQ to recognise them?

 - the intention to create legally binding relations - often linked to certainty of the terms; if the terms are ambiguous, the court may conclude that there was no intention to create legally binding relations

-The UKJT found that in principle, smart contracts are capable of satisfying these requirements.
+The UKJT found that, in principle, smart contracts are capable of satisfying these requirements.
 Whether these requirements have been met in a particular scenario depends on the parties’ words and conduct, as is the case with any other contract.
-The UKJT noted that in a commercial context, there is a presumption that the parties intend to be legally bound by their actions, and that ‘very unusual circumstances’ would be required to displace this presumption.
+The UKJT noted that, in a commercial context, there is a presumption that the parties intend to be legally bound by their actions, and that ‘very unusual circumstances’ would be required to displace this presumption.
 Consequently, the UKJT Statement finds that a smart contract may be interpreted and enforced using well-established legal principles.

 It seems that Irish law on contract formation is also capable of applying to smart contracts, and the question as to whether a legally enforceable contract has been formed will depend on whether the contract in question meets these requirements.
 Smart contracts have the potential to be clear, transparent, and to irreversibly record the terms agreed in the offer and acceptance.
 There may be challenges of the code being understood by the courts, which is an evidential burden the parties should bear in mind when drawing up the code in their smart contract.

 Irish law on the intention to create legally binding relations is similar to England and Wales, in that there is a strong presumption that commercial entities intend to be bound by their actions.
 Electronic data interchanges (EDI) may be regarded as a form of automatic contract, which commercial entities routinely treat as creating legally binding relations.
-The question of whether the parties intended to create legally binding relations by their actions through transactions using DLTs, blockchain, or otherwise ‘smart contracts’, will be a question of fact.
+The question of whether the parties intended to create legally binding relations by their actions through transactions using distributed ledger technology (DLT), blockchain, or otherwise ‘smart contracts’, will be a question of fact.

 - In Writing

 The UKJT Statement notes that English and Welsh law does not normally require contracts to be in any particular form, and will enforce a contract that complies with contract formation requirements.
-If a contract was required to be ‘in writing’, the UKJT Statement suggests that the requirements of the Interpretation Act 1978 would be met if the computer code (i) represents words, and (ii) is visible on a screen or printout.
+If a contract was required to be ‘in writing’, the UKJT Statement suggests that the requirements of the UK Interpretation Act 1978 would be met if the computer code (i) represents words, and (ii) is visible on a screen or printout.
 The UKJT Statement also notes a recent Court of Appeal decision that held that a statutory requirement that a contract be in writing was satisfied by a series of emails between the parties.

 The general principle under Irish law is that a contract does not need to be in writing in order to be enforceable.
 There are statutory exceptions to this principle, which would need to be individually assessed in order to determine whether they would prevent the use of a smart contract for that particular category of contractual relations.
-For example, the Copyright and Related Rights Act, 2000, is generally regarded as containing exceptions to the general principle that contracts do not need to be in writing; however, the definition of ‘writing’ within that Act appears to capture the use of computer code.
-In addition, the definition of ‘writing’ set out in the Interpretation Act 2005 would seem to capture the use of computer code.
+For example, the Irish Copyright and Related Rights Act, 2000, is generally regarded as containing exceptions to the general principle that contracts do not need to be in writing; however, the definition of ‘writing’ within that Act appears to capture the use of computer code.
+In addition, the definition of ‘writing’ set out in the Irish Interpretation Act 2005 would seem to capture the use of computer code.
 The reason for imposing formal requirements for certain contracts is often to reduce evidential disputes, and to protect potentially vulnerable parties.
 In the context of contracts between commercial entities, it seems that many of these concerns may not apply to smart contracts.